isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    (information identifying the client associated with the FQDN)

-Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global, ``dhcp-ddns`` section of the kea-dhcp6.
+Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global ``dhcp-ddns`` section of the kea-dhcp6.
 Beginning with Kea 1.7.1 DDNS related parameters were split into two groups:

 1. Connectivity Parameters
-    These are parameters which specify where and how kea-dhcp4 connects to and communicates with D2.
-These parameters can only be specified within the top-level ``dhcp-ddns`` section in the kea-dhcp4 configuration.
+    These are parameters which specify where and how kea-dhcp6 connects to and communicates with D2.
+These parameters can only be specified within the top-level ``dhcp-ddns`` section in the kea-dhcp6 configuration.
 The connectivity parameters are listed below:

     -  ``enable-updates``